Nursing (NURS)

 Terms Typically Offered: Spring.

-Application of theoretical concepts of primary care across the lifespan with particular emphasis on rural and/or underserved populations.
-Explores unique aspects of the advanced practice nursing role as a primary care provider in rural and underserved populations in health care.
+Justification of theoretical concepts of primary care across the lifespan with particular emphasis on rural and/or underserved populations.
+Unique aspects of diversity, equity, and inclusion for accessing client health care in rural and underserved populations.

 Prerequisites: NURS 602 and NURS 620; or NURS 603 and NURS 630.